 1. Readings.
-Books are at UO Bookstore and on reserve at Knight Library.
+We are reading one book, available (soon) at the UO Bookstore and on reserve at Knight Library.
 Other readings (chapters, articles) will be posted on Blackboard.
-In the order assigned, the books are:

-Henderson, C. (1986) Marine Sniper: 93 Confirmed Kills.
-New York, N.Y.: Berkley Books.
 Kraft, H.S.
 (2007).
 Rule number two: Lessons I learned in a combat hospital.
 New York: Little Brown & Co.